The Top 10 Rules Of Curling

 While sweeping is one of the most essential parts of curling, there are certain restrictions on who can sweep and where.
 The most basic of these rules involves the tee line.

-The tee line dissects the center of the button on the ice.
+The tee line dissects the center of the house on the ice.
 The delivering team may sweep for one of their team's stones during a throw, but only in between the tee lines.

 Once the stone passes the tee line, one player from each team is allowed to sweep it.
 The delivering team's sweeper still gets first priority for sweeping position, but they must give room for the non-delivering team's sweeper as well (which must be either the team's skip or vice skip).
 All sweeping that occurs after the front of the stone crosses the tee line must be done behind the tee line.